Louisiana State University Tiger Marching Band: Band Hall

 Funding for the project was made possible through an action of the Louisiana Legislature along with matching funds from the university.
-LSU's matching funds were provided from athletics ticket sales and private donors raised approximately $2 million toward construction of the facility.
+LSU's matching funds came from athletics ticket sales and private donors who raised approximately $2 million to construct the facility.

 LSU has had two other band halls.
 LSU's second band hall was constructed in 1959 and still stands today.
 It was built to hold 140 players and is attached to the Music & Dramatic Arts Building, next to the LSU Greek Theater.
 The original band hall was constructed in 1936 and was destroyed by fire in 1958.

 Outdoor Practice Field

 The band has outdoor practice fields used for rehearsals during the week.
 The outdoor fields also include a 133-square-foot base conductor's tower which oversees the practice fields.

 Indoor Practice Facility

-During pre-season camp and on all Saturday home game days, the band uses the LSU Indoor Practice Facility that is part of the Football Operations Center.
+During pre-season camp and on all Saturday home game days, the band uses the LSU Indoor Practice Facility which is part of the Football Operations Center.
 The indoor facility was built in 1991, is a climate-controlled 82,500 square feet, and is adjacent to LSU's four outdoor 100-yard football practice fields used by the LSU football team.